eCommerce SEO Case Study

 it took two months for Google to pick up the links we had built and start moving the website up in rankings.
 Once that started, the improvements were steady each month as you can see below:

 As traffic grew on this campaign, we also saw a commensurate growth in the number of keywords for which the site started appearing on Google.
 This will always happen when you add good quality content and Google picks up the meaning and intent, and is a huge benefit from content marketing.

-SEO is not a one-off exercise. if you build links steadily and add content steadily and then suddenly stop, then after a while. the ranking you have achieved will peak and then drop ad momentum is lost - exactly as it happens if you switch off the engine on your car while it's moving.
+SEO is not a one-off exercise.
+If you build links steadily and add content steadily and then suddenly stop, after a while the ranking you have achieved will peak and then drop and momentum is lost - exactly as it happens if you switch off the engine on your car while it's moving.

 On-site SEO is equally important as off-site SEO.
 In ranking, website speed plays a role, but in converting visitors to buyers, website speed plays a huge role - slow sites simply send people away.
 Here's how this page performs on mobile and on desktop: